ioccc-src/winner/next/guidelines.md

 **`|`**   There may be less than 2^7+1 reasons why these [IOCCC guidelines](guidelines.html) seem obfuscated.

 Check out your program and be sure that it works.
-We sometimes make the effort to debug an entry that has a slight problem, particularly in or near the final round.
+We sometimes make the effort to debug an submission that has a slight problem, particularly in or near the final round.
 On the other hand, we have seen some of the best entries fall down because they didn't work.

 **`|`**   We tend to look down on a [prime number](https://en.wikipedia.org/wiki/Prime_number) printer that claims that 16 is a prime number.
 If you do have a bug, you are better off documenting it.
-Noting "_this entry sometimes prints the 4th power of a prime by mistake_" would save the above entry.
-And sometimes, a strange bug/feature can even help the entry!
-Of course, a correctly working entry is best.
+Noting "_this submission sometimes prints the 4th power of a prime by mistake_" would save the above submission.
+And sometimes, a strange bug/feature can even help the submission!
+Of course, a correctly working submission is best.
 Clever people will note that 16 might be prime under certain conditions.
-Wise people, when submitting something clever will fully explain such cleverness in their entry's `remarks.md` file.
+Wise people, when submitting something clever will fully explain such cleverness in their submission's `remarks.md` file.

 People who are considering to just use some complex mathematical function or state machine to spell out something such as "_hello,